GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### Manifest version  {: #manifest-version }

-Changing the value of the manifest_version element is the key to upgrading your extension.
+Changing the value of the `"manifest_version"` element is the key to upgrading your extension.
 This determines whether you're using the Manifest V2 or Manifest V3 feature set:

 {% Columns %}